 Visiting Hyland Hills FAQs

 Based on Governor Walz’s most recent executive order and the Outdoor Recreation and Facilities guidelines laid out by the DNR, we have made adjustments to our operations.
 We know that some of these changes are significant, and we ask for everyone’s cooperation and help in following them so that we can provide a safe and enjoyable experience throughout the season.
-The following changes will be in place at Hyland Hills through Friday, December 18.

 Will there be changes to indoor chalet use?

 There are several changes to chalet use.
 Gathering or warming up in the chalet is not allowed.

 - Face coverings are required in the chalet, except when you are eating or drinking while seated at a reserved table.